Nickchapman3773/Uranium-Fever/README.md

 ## Installing Uranium Fever
 > [!Note]
 > This section will not be accurate until I officially upload Uranium Fever to the wabbajack website.
 This will happen following sufficient testing.
+For testers, begin at the "Select the desired Modlist Installation Location.
+We recommend `C\Modding\Uranium Fever`" step.

 ```
 - Open the settings cogwheel in Wabbajack and log into your Nexus account.